ftlabs/alignment/Readme.md

 * download the latest stable golang version from https://golang.org/doc/install
 * clone this repo
-* ensure you have your $GOPATH set up ok (in a parent folder of your project folder)
+* ensure you have your $GOPATH set up ok, in particular with this project sitting in $GOPATH/src/github.com/upthebuzzard/alignment
-* get and install the 3rd party import (which ends up in $GOPATH/src/... and $GOPATH/pkg/...)
+* get and install the 3rd party import (which ends up in $GOPATH/src/... etc)
    * $ go get     github.com/joho/godotenv
    * $ go install github.com/joho/godotenv
 * create a .env file and add a valid FT Search API key